handmade success

 We show you how to conduct a simple burn test for your candles.

-When making candles, it is really important to conduct candle burn tests to ensure that the candle meets safety and performance standards.
+When making candles, it is really important to conduct candle burn tests to make sure the candle meets safety and performance standards.

 Regardless of whether you will be selling your candles, a burn test will provide you with an idea of how well designed your candles are, helping you optimize their performance while maintaining safety standards.